OkACTE FELLOWSHIP PROGRAM

 The Fellowship Program is a one-year commitment from August-August.
 Each participant will complete the required activities, and submit a final portfolio of their accomplishments to the Fellowship Coordinator.
 Final reports are due in August.

-Detailed information can be found in the OkACTE Fellowship Program Guidelines and Application.
-Please note that the application can be submitted electronically.
+Detailed information can be found in the OkACTE Fellowship Program Guidelines.
+Please note that the application must be submitted electronically.

 Please note: Selected Fellows must attend Leadership OkACTE, scheduled August 28 -30, 2023.